websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

 To install and properly configure Solr for Liferay:

 1. Download a [compatible](https://help.liferay.com/hc/en-us/articles/360016511651) Solr and unzip it.
 The below links are for convenience only and represent the latest compatible Solr version at the time of writing.
-See the [Search Engine Compatibility Matrix](https://help.liferay.com/hc/en-us/articles/360016511651) to make sure that newer compatible versions are not available.
+See the [Search Engine Compatibility Matrix](https://help.liferay.com/hc/en-us/articles/360016511651) to see if newer compatible versions are available.
    - Liferay 7.3: [Solr 8.6.3](https://archive.apache.org/dist/lucene/solr/8.6.3/))
    - Liferay 7.2: [Solr 7.5.0](http://archive.apache.org/dist/lucene/solr/7.5.0/)